gruntjs/grunt-contrib/README.md

 1. Ensure your task meets the submission guidelines.
 2. Ensure your task follows the code style guide.
+3. Submit your pull request against `master`, unless otherwise instructed.
+4. Ensure your pull request only touches what your changing and that it's squashed (ie `git rebase`).

 #### Submission Guidelines